Can YOU find the nymphal deer tick?

 First, REVIEW our "Top 10 Things Everyone Should Know About Ticks These Days".
 Understand the "enemy" - all ticks crawl up - and you'll better appreciate how the best tick bite protection starts from the ground up.

-Next, PURCHASE some permethrin clothing repellent spray and treat all the shoes your family might wear in tick habitat.
+Next, PURCHASE some permethrin clothing repellent spray and treat all the shoes your family might wear in tick habitat on the first of every month, May - August.
 In one study, permethrin treated shoes provided 74 times the nymphal deer tick bite protection over untreated shoes.
-Do shoe treatments about once a month through the summer.
-It doesn't stain or smell when dry so the family doesn't even have to know you've protected them.
+The spray doesn't stain or smell when dry so the family doesn't even have to know you've protected them.

 HAVE at least 2 outfits (socks, shorts/pants, shirt) appropriate to wear for activities where tickencounter risk is greatest (golf, walking dog, camping, gardening, hiking, mountain biking, just playing outdoors, birding, etc) for each family member.
 A few options here -- buy pre-treated new clothes (effective through 70 washes), use kits or sprays to treat your own clothes (5-6 washes), or send your favorite outdoor clothes to be treated commercially (70 washes).
 MOST IMPORTANTLY-WEAR the clothing!
 It doesn't work when left in your drawer or closet.